gabesanjose23/Sudden-Network-Slowdowns/README.md

 ### 1. Inspecting the logs for excessive successful/failed connections from any devices.

-"network-slowdow" was found failing several connection requests against itself and another host on the same network:
+"windows-target-1" was found failing several connection requests against itself and another host on the same network:

 **Query used to locate events:**